buzzingpixel/craft-slim-bridge/readme.md

 3. Create a config file in your `/config` directory named `slim-bridge.php`.
 See Config section below for configuration.
 4. Add the following catch-all route as the last route in your craft `routes.php` file:
     - `'<path:.*>' => 'slim-bridge/route-handler/index',`
+5. For Category or Entry routing through Slim, use the following format in the site settings `template` field to route to custom class's `__invoke` method:
+    - `_slimBridge/\My\Custom\Action\Class`
+    - If you want to add route middleware or manipulate the route in other ways, implement `\BuzzingPixel\SlimBridge\ElementSetRoute\SetRouteFromParsed\RoutingCallbackContract`

 Example: